Understanding Your Commercial Roof Warranty

 A non-prorated long-term warranty includes continuous protection over time.

-On the other hand, a prorated warranty reduces over time the amount the warranty covers for replacement or repair.
+On the other hand, a prorated warranty reduces the amount the warranty covers for replacement or repair over time.

 Be sure to understand the terms of your warranty, as this determines your responsibility for repairs.